Oliver Sail: Perth Glory

-On 3 March 2023, Sail confirmed that he would be leaving the Wellington Phoenix at the end of the 2022-23 A-League season, to join Perth Glory from the following season.
+6 days after Sail's impending departure from Wellington was made public, it was announced that Sail would join Perth Glory for the 2023-24 season as he signed a three-year contract.

+On 18 August 2025, the Glory would announce Sail's departure from the club.

+Auckland FC

+On 18 August 2025, it was announced that Sail would join Auckland FC.

 International career

 U-20

 Though Sail was picked for the New Zealand U-17 team in 2013, he didn't get on the pitch.
 He was then picked for the New Zealand U-20 team for the 2015 FIFA U-20 World Cup played in New Zealand, making his debut in the 0–0 draw against Ukraine.
 He then started again in the 4–0 loss to the United States three days later.

 Senior

 In 2014, Sail was called up to New Zealand's senior squad for two friendlies against China and Thailand, but he was unused in both matches.